Riska997/recipe-page-main/README.md

 -Functionality Testing: Validate the functionality of interactive elements such as links, buttons, and forms to ensure they perform as expected.

-Deployment
--Version Control: Use version control with Git and GitHub to manage project files, track changes, and collaborate with team members if applicable.

-Deployment: Deploy the web page to a web server or hosting platform to make it accessible to users on the internet.

 ### Built with